knative/docs/docs/eventing/README.md

 also possible to combine the components in novel ways.

 1. **I just want to publish events, I don't care who consumes them.** Send events to a [Broker](broker/README.md) as an HTTP POST.
-The [SinkBinding](samples/sinkbinding/README.md) can be useful to decouple the destination configuration from your application.
+[Sink binding](./sources/sinkbinding) can be useful to decouple the destination configuration from your application.

 1. **I just want to consume events like X, I don't care how they are